-- -Not Approved

-- -Revised pre-proposal requested

-- -On Hold
+-Not Approved -Revised proposal requested -On Hold -Approved

-- -Approved Referred to Contracts

 Offerors are then notified by email of the disposition assigned to their pre-proposal.
-Unsuccessful pre-proposal offerors with a disposition of "Not Approved" will receive an email, but will not receive a detailed description of the reasons why the pre-proposal was not selected, due to the anticipated volume of submissions.
-If a pre-proposal is given a disposition of "Revised pre-proposal requested", then additional technical information is requested and submission of a revised pre-proposal is required.
+Unsuccessful pre-proposal offerors with a disposition of "Not Approved" will receive an email, but will not receive a detailed description of the reasons why the proposal was not selected, due to the anticipated volume of submissions.
+If a pre-proposal is given a disposition of "Revised proposal requested", then additional technical information is requested and submission of a revised pre-proposal is required.
 Submission of a revised pre-proposal does not guarantee that your pre-proposal will be selected.
-If a pre-proposal is given a disposition of "On Hold", then the LMR program is interested in the pre-proposal, but cannot consider it in the current fiscal year due to other pre-proposals ranking higher in priority.
-Successful pre-proposal offerors will receive a disposition of "Approved - Referred to Contracts".
-The EXWC Contracting office will request additional information to determine whether the offeror is eligible for a contract.
+If a pre-proposal is given a disposition of "On Hold", then the LMR program is interested in the proposal, but cannot consider it in the current fiscal year due to other proposals ranking higher in priority.
+Successful pre-proposal offerors will receive a disposition of "Approved".
+However, if the offeror is a private company, non-profit, or academic institution, then the NAVFAC EXWC Contracting office will need to determine whether the offeror is eligible for a contract.
 The offeror will receive an email from the NAVFAC EXWC contracting office with additional guidance regarding what information is required to determine eligibility.